carissalow/rapids/docs/features/extracted.rst

 =========================   =========     =============
-count                       calls         Number of ``missed`` calls that occurred during a particular ``day_segment``. distinctcontacts            contacts      Number of distinct contacts that are associated with ``missed`` calls for a particular ``day_segment`` timefirstcall               minutes       The time in minutes from 12:00am (Midnight) that the first ``missed`` call occurred. timelastcall                minutes       The time in minutes from 12:00am (Midnight) that the last ``missed`` call occurred. countmostfrequentcontact    calls         The number of ``missed`` calls during a particular ``day_segment`` of the most frequent contact throughout the monitored period.
+count                       calls         Number of ``missed`` calls that occurred during a particular ``day_segment``. distinctcontacts            contacts      Number of distinct contacts that are associated with ``missed`` calls for a particular ``day_segment`` timefirstcall               hours         The time in hours from 12:00am (Midnight) that the first ``missed`` call occurred. timelastcall                hours         The time in hours from 12:00am (Midnight) that the last ``missed`` call occurred. countmostfrequentcontact    calls         The number of ``missed`` calls during a particular ``day_segment`` of the most frequent contact throughout the monitored period.
 =========================   =========     =============